-OUR OBJECTIVE Working together to create sensitively designed places that respect the character of our local areas and to facilitate busine activities that contribute towards vibrancy in our town centres and commercial areas.
-KEY FUNCTIONS Development applications Support developments that reflect policy and community expectations.
+Our objective Working together to create sensitively designed places that respect the character of our local areas, and to facilitate business activities that contribute towards vibrancy in our town centres and commercial areas.
+Key Functions Development Applications Support developments that are reflective of policy and community expectations.
 This involves well-designed developments inclusive of landscaping, built form and access.
-Provide support and specialist advice to facilitate business development and high-quality design outcomes, considering statutory requirements.
+Provides support and specialist advice to facilitate business development and high-quality design outcomes, considering statutory requirements.
 Building referrals Building permits are issued in a timely manner, reflective of approval requirements.
-Customers experience fewer delays at building permit stage when they are more informed of requirements.
+Customers experience less delays at building permit stage when they are more informed of requirements.
 Design Review Panel Developments reflective of policy and community expectations, delivering well-designed places.
 Processing applications within statutory timeframes is more likely to be achieved if pre-lodgement consultation for design review has been undertaken.
-Customer service - development and design Provide accurate advice to facilitate desired development outcomes and investment in the City.
-Streamline the approvals process by: Timely determination of a range of planning applications.
-Improving customer service experience.
-Developing website content.
+Customer service - Development and Design Provide accurate and correct advice to facilitate desired development outcomes, investment in the City and streamline the approvals process by: • Timely determination of a range of planning applications. • Improving customer service experience. • Developing website content.
 Subdivision applications Coordinated subdivision outcomes reflective of intended density, maintaining landscaping and consolidating access.
 Facilitate widening of laneways by ceding of land through subdivision.

-SERVICE AREA DELIVERABLES 2022/23 2023/24 2024/25 2025/26 SCP ALIGNMENT At least 85 per cent of development applications determined within statutory or agreed timeframes. ~ ~ ~ ~ Innovative and Accountable Provide support and specialist advice to facilitate business development and high-quality design outcomes. ~ ~ ~ ~ Innovative and Accountable; Connected Community Implement system and process changes to facilitate small business to start, grow and thrive in the City of Vincent. ~ ~ ~ ~ Innovative and Accountable; Connected Community
+Service Area Deliverables 2022/2023 2023/2024 2024/2025 2025/2026 SCP Alignment At least 85% of development applications determined within statutory or agreed timeframes.
+1 , ~ Innovative and Accountable Provide support and specialist advice to facilitate business development and high-quality design outcomes. ~ ~ ~ ✓ Innovative and Accountable; Connected Community Implement system and processes changes to facilitate and make it easy for small business to start, grow and thrive in the City of Vincent. ~ ✓ ✓ Innovative and Accountable; Connected Community